kpl214/Leukemia-Diagnostic-Assistant/README.md

 - LangChain + LLaMA 3.1 (chatbot and tool interface)

 ---
+Note:
+Most data files will not be uploaded due to sensitive information, but can be downloaded online for project use.
+  - Clinical Data: https://portal.gdc.cancer.gov/ -> Projects -> Search "TCGA-LAML" -> Download and extract TSV files
+  - Histopathology Images for Training: https://www.cancerimagingarchive.net/collection/c-nmc-2019/
 This is an early-stage tool aimed at making leukemia detection more **accessible**, **explainable**, and **data-driven**.